The Power Snatch has become a popular exercise amongst athletes and ambitiously training people.

 In the entire chain of movement, the shoulder is also the weakest link.
 Which means you need to have a certain level of upper body strength to do the Power Snatch.
 Also, check out T-Nation’s article Mastering the Snatch emphasizing that 50% of the entire Snatch happens above your shoulders.

-In addition to that, the shoulder joint is one of the most moveable joints in the human body, but also one of the most vulnerable joints.
+In addition to that, the shoulder joint is one of the most movable joints in the human body, but also one of the most vulnerable joints.

 Taking the last two points into consideration I am always careful with the total volume of Power Snatches.
 Also, check out Breaking Muscles article Snatch By Numbers: Why You’re Snatching Too Much And Too Often highlighting that Olympic Weightlifters are very careful with the total Snatch volume in their training.